TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.24.md

 ---

-For in hope were we saved: but hope that is seen is not hope: for who hopeth for that which he seeth?
+For we were saved in hope, but hope that is seen is not hope.
+For who hopes for that which he sees?